tecoevo/tecoevo.github.io/pages/philosophy.md

 - Develop a thick skin.
 Your papers and grants will be rejected, and it will not always be kindly phrased.
 It happens to everyone, its not personal.
 The sooner you learn coping strategies, the happier you will be.
 Do not pay the harshness forward when you review.
 - Just because someone says it won’t work doesn’t make them right.
 Undersand the full context
 - Write regularly
-- Learn to code, and learn principles of reproducible code and data including database management and metadata.
+- Learn to code, and learn principles of reproducible code, data management and scientific computing.
 - Make a website
 - *Meet with visiting speakers*.
 It does not matter if they are not working on exactly what you do.
 Hopefully they are actually not!
 Learn about their work, their journey, explain yours!
 - Publish early and often, don’t wait till the end of your PhD Master statistics
+- Start writing your PhD thesis from the early days.
+Make a folder, open a tex file and start putting ideas together.
+There is no point waiting till the end for this.
+Will remove any build-up of stress in the end.
 - I encourage external collaboration. *Talk to me about it first, though.*

 ### Expectations of rotation students / undergraduates <a name="expect_ud"></a>